 Birds seem to fly effortlessly, yet no matter how much a human may flap their arms, they cannot replicate that simple action.
 Birds have been flying for millions of years, and young chicks may start flying just a week or two after hatching, depending on the species.
 Many birds make miraculous migrations, and other species have amazing aerobatics in their flight patterns.
 Some birds, such as kingfishers and hummingbirds, can hover with ease, while other birds, such as peregrine falcons and ospreys, have spectacular hunting dives.
 Birds can maneuver through tight passages, or even dodge to avoid obstacles on the wing.
 With so much variety in flight, there is always something new to discover about this aerial ability, and more to fascinate us.

-Birds migrate out of an instinctive restlessness—which sets in as the length of days and angle of the sun change—and they will naturally touch down wherever food resources are plentiful.
+Birds migrate out of an instinctive restlessness which sets in as the length of days and angle of the sun change.
+They will naturally touch down wherever food resources are plentiful.

 The Physics of Bird Flight